skjerns/sDill/README.md

 ## sDill
-A wrapper for dill to enable calls with filestrings
+A wrapper for dill to enable calls with filestrings.

 ## Installation
 `pip install git+https://github.com/skjerns/sDill`